 Lifestyle changes can prevent or relieve the symptoms of RLS.
 For mild RLS, lifestyle changes may be the only treatment needed.
 Some of these changes include:

-- Avoiding common substances, such as alcohol and tobacco, which can trigger RLS symptoms.
+- Avoiding common substances, such as alcohol and tobacco, that can trigger RLS symptoms.

 - Adopting good sleep habits.